-Cobra Gold 22: EnCAP site 3
+Cobra Gold 22: ENCAP site 3

-U.S. Marine Corps Sgt.
-Cody Townzen, a combat engineer with 9th Engineer Support Battalion, 3d Marine Logistics Group, lays clears a waterway during Exercise Cobra Gold 2022 at the Wat Khlong Takian School, Chanthaburi, Kingdom of Thailand, Feb.
+Service members from the U.S. Marine Corps, the Singapore Armed Forces, and the Royal Thai Marine Corps build a classroom during Exercise Cobra Gold 2022 at the Wat Khlong Takian School, Chanthaburi, Kingdom of Thailand, Feb.
 23, 2022.
 Cobra Gold 2022 is the 41st iteration of the international training exercise that supports readiness and emphasizes coordination on civic action, humanitarian assistance, and disaster relief.
-From February 22 through March 4, 2022, this annual theater security event taking place at various locations throughout the Kingdom of Thailand increases the capability, capacity, and interoperability of partnered nations while simultaneously reinforcing our commitment to a free and open Indo-Pacific.
+From February 22 through March 4, 2022, this annual event taking place at various locations throughout the Kingdom of Thailand increases the capability, capacity, and interoperability of partnered nations while simultaneously reinforcing our commitment to a free and open Indo-Pacific.
 (U.S. Marine Corps photo by Cpl.
 Moises Rodriguez)

 |Date Taken: